getwax/bls-wallet/docs/local_development.md

 1. Go to Chrome's [extension page](chrome://extensions).
 2. Enable `Developer mode`.
 3. Either click `Load unpacked extension...` and select `./extension/extension/chrome` or drag that folder into the page.
-4. Transfer eth from metamask to Quill if using `yarn start-hardhat` in `./contracts`.
+4. Transfer ETH from a funded account to Quill - e.g. an imported MetaMask account

 ### Firefox

 1. Go to Firefox's [debugging page](about:debugging#/runtime/this-firefox).
 2. Click `Load Temporary Add-on...`.
 3. Select `./extension/extension/firefox/manifest.json`.
+4. Transfer ETH from a funded account to Quill - e.g. an imported MetaMask account

 **After this, you now have all the main components setup to begin local development.**